tastytrade review: brokerage pros and cons, commissions, fees, account minimums, rating, trading platform, IRA, options and futures trading tools.

 Another important resource available to investors is the Follow feature.

-The Follow feature can be found on the trading platform by selecting ‘follow’.
-You’ll need to accept a note saying the ideas are for educational use only and agree to continue.
+The Follow feature is available through the trading platform and can be opened by selecting ‘follow’.
+You will be asked to accept a disclosure stating that the ideas shown in the feature are for educational purposes only, and you must agree before continuing.

 tastworks follow